Psalm 104 – LORD of All Creation

 Which You have made to play there.

 a.
-O Lord, how manifold are Your works!
-The Psalmist continues his sense of amazement as he looks at nature and creation.
-He saw it all not as the result of random and purposeless events, but as the wise works of a great God who has right of ownership over all of it (Your possessions).
+O LORD, how manifold are Your works: The psalmist continues in amazement as he looks at nature and creation.
+He sees it all not as the result of random and purposeless events, but as the wise works of a great God who has right of ownership over all of it (Your possessions).

 b.
-This great and wide sea: The Psalmist thought of the greatness of the oceans (in his case, the Mediterranean Sea).
-The vast waters contain innumerable teeming things, including great and mysterious things such as Leviathan.
+This great and wide sea: The psalmist thought of the greatness of the oceans (in his case, the Mediterranean Sea).
+The vast waters contain innumerable teeming things, including great and mysterious things such as Leviathan which is also described in Job 41.

 i.
 “There is not in all nature a more august and striking object than the ocean.”
 (Horne)